This post may contain affiliate links. Read the full disclosure

 Let’s face it, there is a lot you can do with a microwave or even a hot plate.
 So long as you have the facilities to heat, you can get very creative with the type of meals you have while travelling!
 Even a BBQ can result in an endless array of meal options!

-This can get really expensive and almost defeat the purpose of a budget camp trip, so instead look for a place that has a camp kitchen or community cooking facilities on site.
-You might even make some new friends while you’re over cooking your dinner!
+So instead look for a place that has a camp kitchen or community cooking facilities on site.
+You might even make some new friends while you are cooking your dinner!